-A: Silent Sam was a confederate monument; when the statue was erected, the Board of Trustees at the time told a story that the statue was meant to keep white supremacy alive.
-The historians found this story in the archives, and this is what started the issue.
-Prior to that, she was the first president to change a building name at UNC (from Saunders to Carolina Hall); when people found out the truth about why the name needed to be changed, it was easier to do.
-Three days after the Carolina Hall name change, North Carolina passed a law saying monuments could not be moved.
-She had to balance the law with safety; she brought in a safety panel who told her it was not a matter of "if" but "when" there would be a disaster due to confrontations.
-She then went to the Attorney General, who told her she had the sole authority to move the monument due to safety reasons.
+A: Silent Sam was a confederate monument; when the statue was erected, the Board of Trustees matter of "if" but "when" there would be a disaster due to confrontations.
+She then went to the

+171 Carolina Hall name change, North Carolina passed a law saying monuments could not be moved.

+She had to balance the law with safety; she brought in a safety panel who told her it was not a 172 173 reasons.
 Folt stated that she stepped down because if she had stayed, the focus would have constantly been about her, and this needed to be about moving the university forward.
 She has been at peace with the decision.

+174 Attorney General, who told her she had the sole authority to move the monument due to safety 175

 Q: There has been a lot of discussion around missions and stakeholders, but it is easy for people to feel like they are not being listened to or valued.
-In your previous role and going forward, how do you manage all of these different missions and make sure everyone feels secure, properly funded, and that they have a stake in the university?
+In your previous role and going forward, how do you manage all of these different missions and make sure everyone feels secure, properly funded, managing expectations instead of curbing them.

-A: We will never make everyone feel like they have everything they want.
-It is more about managing expectations instead of curbing them.
 We need a process that will bring people together around a common mission.
-UNC was in the midst of a strategic rebuild; they were trying to find common values, and were able to whittle them down to a single page, which was made public.
+UNC was in the midst of a strategic rebuild; they were trying 185

+182 and that they have a stake in the university?

+183 A: We will never make everyone feel like they have everything they want.
+It is more about public.
 Having a shared mission but seeing that we implement it in different ways was helpful.
 This also helped with building trust and helped her discover what people really cared about.